Battle of Hedgeley Moor

-The Battle of Hedgeley Moor, 25 April 1464, was a battle of the Wars of the Roses.
+The Battle of Hedgeley Moor, 25 April 1464, took place during the Wars of the Roses.
 It was fought at Hedgeley Moor, north of the villages of Glanton and Powburn in Northumberland, between a Yorkist army led by John Neville, Lord Montagu and a Lancastrian army led by Henry Beaufort, Duke of Somerset.
 The battle ended in a Yorkist victory.

 Background

 At the beginning of 1464, after setbacks in 1463, the Lancastrians were hoping that the Welsh Marches and the West Country would rise in their support.
 The Yorkists wanted to remove the threat of Scottish invasion, by reaching an agreement with the Scots.
 The English parliament was due to meet at York on 5 May to discuss terms with a party from Scotland, but a burst of Lancastrian activity in Northumberland and North Yorkshire meant that it would be difficult for the Scottish party to travel safely to York.
 Lord Montagu was therefore sent north with a small force to escort them to York.